niklasax/Bike_Sharing/README.md

 ## Overview of the Analysis:

-The purpose of this analysis was to gain familiarity with the visualization software, Tableau.
-To do this, we analyzed New York Citibike data to gain some insight on the user base.
+The purpose of this analysis was to analyze New York Citibike data to gain some insight on the user base.

 [link to dashboard](https://public.tableau.com/profile/nik6051#!/vizhome/NYC_Citibike_Challenge_16112489841900/Story1?publish=yes)